abinit/abinit/doc/tutorial/elastic.md

 first-order wave functions.
-Since errors in the variational 2DEtotal are second-order in wave-function convergence errors, comparing this to the non-variational result for the diagonal second derivative will give an idea of the accuracy of the latter and perhaps indicate the need for tighter convergence tolerances for both the GS and RF wave functions.
+Since errors in the variational 2DEtotal are second-order in wave-function convergence errors, comparing this to the non-variational result for the diagonal second derivative will give an idea of the precision of the latter and perhaps indicate the need for tighter convergence tolerances for both the GS and RF wave functions.
 This is discussed in X. Gonze and C. Lee, Phys.
 Rev. B 55, 10355 (1997) [[cite:Gonze1997a]], Sec.
 II.
 For an atomic-displacement perturbation, the corresponding breakdown of the 2DTE is headed